-The Board of Education of Howard County is committed to providing a safe, engaging, and supportive school environment that maintains an environment of order, safety, and discipline necessary for effective learning.
-The Board also honors equity, diversity, and commonality.
-The Board believes providing such an environment requires that clear expectations for appropriate behavior be communicated, appropriate behavior be taught, and consequences for inappropriate behavior be administered.
+The Howard County Board of Education is committed to providing a safe, engaging, and supportive school environment.
+The Board believes that the teaching of expected school behaviors is the shared responsibility of Howard County Public Schools (HCPSS) staff, parents, and community members.
+The Board believes in an environment where clear expectations for appropriate behaviors are communicated, appropriate behavior is taught, and inappropriate behaviors are addressed in a manner that is conducive to learning.